Pheonix929/ui-developers-test/README.md

 # Firstview UI Developers Test
-Basic test for UI Devs
+Basic test for UI Devs.

 # Usage
-- Download or fork the repo.
+- Download or Fork the repo.
-- run an `npm install`.
+- Run an `npm install`.
-- serv up the app by running `node app.js` inside the root directory.
+- Serve up the app by running `node app.js` inside the root directory.

 # Stack
 Developed with the following: